SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 These loans are the SBA's primary program for small business funding.
 Funds from 7ba loans can be used in a variety of ways, including for working capital, expansion, and equipment purchases.

 There are seven different 7(a) loan types, and terms may vary between them.
-Among these types are express loans with fast approval times, and loans for exporters and veterans.

 1. Standard 7(a)
 2. 7(a) Small Loan